About the Centre of Excellence for Rehabilitation Medicine Utrecht

 The research in each program is conducted by (PhD) students and medical doctors or residents.
 They are supervised by the program leader or a postdoctoral researcher.

 Apart from the medical diagnosis, the KCRU focuses on three topics.
 Each topic has one responsible person:

-– (Family) empowerment: dr. Marjolijn Ketelaar
+– The family: dr. Marjolijn Ketelaar

-– Physical fitness: dr. Olaf Verschuren
+– Physical fitness and sleep: dr. Olaf Verschuren

-– Cognition: dr. Tanja Nijboer
+– Cognition and autonomy: dr. Tanja Nijboer

 The KCRU also carries out innovation and implementation projects.
 These are related to the relevant group of medical diagnosis and are preferably the spin-off of scientific developments.